-Learn about the menstrual hygiene products that UNICEF procures and supplies to help women and girls manage their menstruation, even in emergencies.
+Learn about the menstrual hygiene products that UNICEF procures and supplies to help adolescent girls, women, transgender and non-binary individuals to manage their menstruation, even in emergencies.

 Women and girls need access to quality menstrual hygiene products to manage their menstruation safely, hygienically and with dignity.
 Lack of access to hygiene products can limit their participation in school, work and social activities.

 Menstrual hygiene materials, such as reusable and disposable pads and reusable menstrual cups, are used to catch menstrual flow.
 UNICEF offers different kinds of menstrual hygiene products as girls and women have different preferences.

 In humanitarian emergencies, UNICEF country offices frequently procure menstrual hygiene materials to support women and girls who have lost their possessions or cannot acquire these products.
 UNICEF works to ensure that girls and women have access to a range of menstrual materials and supporting supplies, like soap, underwear and pain relief that allows them practice good menstrual health and hygiene even during emergencies.

 Procuring and delivering menstrual hygiene products and supportive supplies is one of the four ways UNICEF works to improve girls’ and women’s menstrual health and hygiene.
 UNICEF also provides social support, knowledge and skill-sharing, and helps to improve facilities and services.